 Kill the Jester.
 He can be found in Bravil where a woman named Alisanne Dupre used to live.
 If he's not there, can be found in an inn by the name of the Lonely Bard.
 Speak to the Jester.
 Tell him, his death has arrived, and then send him to the Void.
 Your reward will be great if you succeed, and even greater if you do not kill him immediately.

 Irony.
 Sweet, twisted irony.
 Rasha did not open the contract but he must have known.
 Now I must go to her home, or what's left of it.
 I chuckle darkly, half in fury and half in honest mirth at my own expense.
 I don my armour and pack food and another set of armour.
-I shall walk in and they will all see me, they will all know the Dark Brotherhood lives.
+I shall walk in and they will all see me.
+They will all know the Dark Brotherhood lives.

 Up ahead I see it, the house, HER house.
 I walk up and push the door open, revealing a dim hallway and simple furniture.
 I scour the house, but I find no sign of the Jester.
 I do however, find a diary.
 Her diary.
-I read it, every single word, and fing my name.
+I read it, every single word, and find my name.
 She mentioned me, mentioned a man whose pain is tangible, a man who faces his agony because there is nowhere left to hide from it.
 A man who does not fear the burning wraith of Sithis like any other mortal, because he welcomes it with open arms, hoping that it will replace the pain he feels within.
 A man who has run so far, only to look back and realize he hasn't taken a single step.

 I leave her home, taking her journals with me and head to the Lonely Bard.
 I enter the inn and instantly notice him, the Jester, sitting in the corner, watching the world with a tormented smile.
 His skin is pale, his wide eyes a strange orange color.
 Not amber, not gold, but orange.
 His hair is brown and his build is small and lanky.
 There is a peculiar look in his eyes, and as the orange orbs flick carelessly over to me, I can feel the malice that burns like a raging inferno within him.
 His smile widens, and he stands, motioning for me to follow him.